iNath/SimpleWebRTCDemo/readme.md

-It allow to windows to communicate some text to simply demonstrate how WebRTC can work.
+It allows two windows to communicate some text to simply demonstrate how WebRTC can work.

 To test it :
 - open initiator.html